-- 1. The Director of Finance shall ensure that proper books of account and relevant records are maintained for the purpose of preparing the Annual Accounts. - 2.
-The Director of Finance shall prepare an Annual Financial Report for submission to the Board of Directors, officers and other persons who need to be aware of the Board's financial performance. - 3.
-The Annual Accounts and Annual Report shall be prepared in accordance with the Annual Accounts Manual, Capital Accounts Manual and Financial Reporting Manual. - 4.
-The Director of Finance or their nominated representative shall prepare procedural instructions on the preparation of the Annual Accounts and Annual Report, as appropriate.
-Such instructions shall have effect as if incorporated in these Standing Financial Instructions. - 5.
-The Director of Finance on behalf of the Board of Directors shall prepare, certify and submit Annual Accounts to the Chief Executive in respect of each financial year and in such a form as the SGHSCD may, with the approval of the Treasury direct - 6.
-The Director of Finance shall submit the Annual Accounts to the external auditor appointed by the Audit Scotland and the external auditors shall provide an audit opinion on these accounts. - 7.
-The audited Annual Accounts and Annual Report shall be considered by the Board Audit Committee, prior to presentation to the full Board for approval. - 8.
-The Chief Executive, on receiving the certified Annual Accounts and Report from the Director of Finance, shall present them to the Board and, having thereafter certified that they have been duly approved by the Board, forward them to the SGHSCD. - 9.
-The Director of Finance shall prepare and submit other returns as directed by SGHSCD.
+- The Director of Finance and Logistics shall ensure that proper books of account and relevant records are maintained for the purpose of preparing the Annual Accounts. - 2.
+The Director of Finance and Logistics shall prepare an Annual Financial Report for submission to the Board of Directors, officers and other persons who need to be aware of the Board's financial performance. - 3.
+The Director of Finance and Logistics or his nominated representative shall prepare procedural instructions on the preparation of annual accounts and reports, as appropriate.
+Such instructions shall have effect as if incorporated in these Standing Financial Instructions. - 4.
+The Director of Finance and Logistics on behalf of the Board of Directors shall prepare, certify and submit Annual Accounts to the Chief Executive in respect of each financial year and in such a form as the Cabinet Secretary for Health and Well-being may, with the approval of the Treasury direct - 5.
+The Director of Finance and Logistics shall submit the Annual Accounts to the external auditor appointed by the Audit Scotland and the external auditors shall provide an audit opinion on these accounts. - 6.
+The Annual Accounts and audit opinion shall be considered by the Board Audit Committee, prior to presentation to the full Board for approval. - 7.
+The Chief Executive, on receiving the certified Annual Accounts from the Director of Finance and Logistics, shall present them to the Board and, having thereafter certified that they have been duly approved by the Board, forward them to the Cabinet Secretary for Health and Well-being, through the Scottish Government Health Directorate. - 8.
+The Director of Finance and Logistics shall prepare and submit other returns as directed by the Cabinet Secretary for Health and Well-being.
+The annual accounts and returns shall be prepared in accordance with guidance issued by the Cabinet Secretary for Health and Well-being detailing the accounts and returns to be prepared and the timetable for submission to the Scottish Government Health Directorate. - 9.
+The Chief Executive shall prepare and submit to the Cabinet Secretary for Health and Well-being an Annual Report in such form as may be determined by the Cabinet Secretary for Health and Well-being, within six months of the end of the financial year to which it relates.

-Owner: Document: Doc & page: Review arrangements: Rolling 3 year or on introduction of new systems Head of Finance Standing Financial Instruction Page 21 of 69 Version: 2022-01 v3 Latest Intranet Posting: June 2021 Implementation: Immediate Approved by: Audit Committee and Board
+Owner: Document: Doc & page: Review arrangements: Rolling 3 year or on introduction of new systems Head of Finance Standing Financial Instruction Page 21 of 71 Version: 2022-01 v1 Latest Intranet Posting: June 2021 Implementation: Immediate Approved by: Audit Committee and Board